RSFuzz: A Robustness-Guided Swarm Fuzzing Framework Based on Behavioral Constraints: Evaluation

-\textit{1) Programmes to Validate Effectiveness: }We validate LiTelFuzz on three objectve algorithms (Algorithm A1, Algorithm A2 and Algorithm A3).
-To validate the effectiveness of LiTelFuzz at different mission sizes, we choose different numbers of swarm drones for algorithms A1, A2, and A3, respectively.
-For A1, we set the size of the swarms to 4, 6, and 8 drones, respectively.
+\textbf{Programmes. }We evaluate RSFuzz on three algorithms (Algorithm A1, Algorithm A2, and Algorithm A3) as shown in Table \ref{tab:table 1}.
+To validate the effectiveness of RSFuzz at different mission sizes, we choose different numbers of swarm drones for algorithms A1, A2, and A3, respectively.
+For A1, we set the size of the swarms at 4, 6, and 8 drones, respectively.
 For A2, we set the size of the swarm to 10, 15, and 20 drones, respectively.
 For A3, we set the size of the swarms to 6, 8, and 10 drones, respectively.
-In fact, the task of the A1 algorithm is to move the swarm to a specified location, and the size of the swarm should be no more than 10 drones in the default scenario given by the original authors, while the task of the A2 algorithm is to search for the target point on the map, so the size of the swarm should be as large as possible to increase the success rate of the search.
-In addition, for other parameters such as map obstacles, drone sensing radius, target position, etc., we take initial default values.
-We will give details of the initial configuration parameters as well as the obstacles in \ref{A}.
+When constructing the constraint influence graph $G$, $D_{nominal}$ of A1 is \texttt{self.interrobots\_dist}, that of A2 is \texttt{r\_agent}, and that of A3 is \texttt{d\_min}.